In addition, students complete 342 hours of clinical practicum in the on-site clinic.

 All knowledge & skills learned in class are used and applied within the Clinic Practicum, therefore, one of the evaluation criteria qualifying you to successfully complete a Clinical Practicum Term Module is the successful completion of all in-class courses within the same term.

-*Note that if you are completing the 3.5-Year Blended Program, the Clinical Practicum component is completed during the 16-months spent onsite.
+*Note that if you are completing the 3.5-Year Blended Program, the Clinical Practicum component is completed during the 17 or 21 months spent onsite.

 Prior to beginning the practicum in each term, you will be given the opportunity to request the evening(s) on which they would prefer to participate in Relaxation Focused Clinic (Term 2), Treatment Focused Clinic (Term 3 & 4) & a variety of Community Clinics (Term 3 & 4).
 The Clinical Practicum Coordinator will attempt to accommodate your choices however this is not always possible.
 You will be assigned and notified of your weekly shifts when the schedule is complete.